Glasgow Clan: 2014–15 season

-Clan kicked off season 2014–15 with wholesale changes to the roster, ex-Chicago Blackhawks player Matt Keith stepped into the role of team Captain from the departing Ash Goldie and new faces Zack Fitzgerald, Stefan Meyer, Scott Pitt, Jamie Fritsch, Derek Roehl and Leigh Salters joined up with exciting imports Kyle Jones, Chris Frank, Scott Aarssen and Neil Trimm.
+Clan kicked off season 2014–15 with wholesale changes to the roster, ex-Chicago Blackhawks player Matt Keith stepped into the role of team Captain from the departing Ash Goldie and new faces Zack Fitzgerald, Stefan Meyer, Scott Pitt, Jamie Fritsch, Derek Roehl and Leigh Salters joined up with imports Kyle Jones, Chris Frank, Scott Aarssen and Neil Trimm.
 The team faced Italian champions Asiago for the Aladdin cup, eventually winning in a penalty shootout.
 The club went from strength to strength as the months rolled on, sitting near or at the top of the Elite League for much of the season.
-The on ice rivalry with Fife Flyers exploded as heavyweight clashes between fighters Fitzgerald and Flyers' Matt Nickerson drew in record crowds with Braehead Arena regularly selling out.
+The on ice rivalry with Fife Flyers exploded as clashes between fighters Fitzgerald and Flyers' Matt Nickerson drew in record crowds with Braehead Arena regularly selling out.
 Power forward Leigh Salters and Captain Matt Keith became the engine room for the club feeding the high flying scorers Scott Pitt, Neil Trimm and Stefan Meyer up top.
 Clan won the Gardiner Conference with relative ease and the focus of the season shifted towards the push for the first Elite League title.
 Unfortunately, it wasn't to be, as Clan missed out on top spot by a single point, ending the season on 72 points behind Sheffield Steelers' 73.
 The silver-lining however was qualification to the Champions Hockey League, secured after a 3–2 win away in Kirkcaldy against rivals Fife Flyers in the final game of the regular season.
 Clan were eliminated in the play-off quarter finals by Hull Stingrays in an upset, haven taken a lead into the second leg, Hull took the final game to overtime and scored the overtime winner to end what should have been an otherwise marvellous season for the Clan on a second sour note for the purple army.